Want to bring your reactive dogs to a holiday cottage? We can help!

-Is your dog reactive, yet you’re keen to take him or her away on a Norfolk holiday with you?
+Is your dog reactive, yet you’re keen to take him or her to a holiday cottage with you?
+Got more than one?

 What is a reactive dog?

-First up though, if you’re reading this and you don’t have a reactive dog, to fill you in, a reactive dog is one who reacts noisily or inappropriately to a particular situation or stimulus, such as a stranger walking past or another dog (and there are plenty of other stimuli – sometimes a mix of them too)
+If you’re reading this and you don’t have a reactive dog, to fill you in, a reactive dog is one who reacts noisily or inappropriately to a particular situation or stimulus, such as a stranger walking past or another dog (and there are plenty of other stimuli - sometimes a mix of them too).

 Many reactive dogs have had a poor start in life.
 They could have ended up in rescues for all sorts of reasons - and their reasons for ending up there can all have added to their fears and contributed to their reactiveness.
 Rescues or not, they could have been attacked by other dogs out walking, frightened by something that then triggers fear - loud noises, aggressive men, slamming doors and more; there are so many reasons.
 As such, they end up overly-anxious with behavioural problems (which can often be helped hugely with a dog trainer).